 Week 3

-- Playback session to verify and validate scenarios (60 minutes)
+- Playback session to verify and validate scenarios (60 minutes) - signals the end of preliminary Discovery phase

-- Validate technical deployment (ongoing) - signals the end of Discovery phase
+- Validate technical deployment (ongoing)

 - Atlas AI Admin training 1 - introduction, set-up, permissions & governance - signals start of Experience phase